mojomast/scoreboardussy/docs/GIT_CREATE_BRANCH_COMMANDS.md

-# Exact PowerShell commands to create branch 0.5-beta/ci-deploy from parent 0.5beta, commit current changes, and push
+ person# Exact PowerShell commands to create branch 0.5-beta/ci-deploy from parent 0.5beta, commit current changes, and push

 Run these commands from the repository root in PowerShell.
 They:
 - record your current branch,